Geometric presentations of Lie groups and their Dehn functions: Gradings and tameness conditions

-Let $\g$ be a Lie algebra and $\mk{n}$ a Cartan subalgebra.
-Then for the adjoint representation, $\g$ is an $\mk{n}$-module.
-If $\g$ is $K$-triangulable, as we henceforth assume, then it is $K$-triangulable as an $\mk{n}$-module.
-The corresponding natural grading is then called the {\bf Cartan grading} of $\g$ (relative to the Cartan subalgebra $\mk{n}$); moreover the Cartan grading determines $\mk{n}$, namely $\mk{n}=\g_0$.
-We call {\bf weights} the set of $\alpha$ such that $\g_\alpha\neq 0$.
-The Cartan grading is a Lie algebra grading, i.e.\ satisfies $[\g_\alpha,\g_\beta]\subset\g_{\alpha+\beta}$ for all $\alpha,\beta\in\mk{n}^\vee$.
-We have $\mk{n}+\g^\infty=\g$, and $\g^\infty\subset [\g,\g]$, so the projection $\mk{n}\to\g/[\g,\g]$ is surjective, inducing an injection $(\g/[\g,\g])^\vee\subset\mk{n}^\vee$.
-Actually, all weights of the Cartan grading lie inside the subspace $(\g/[\g,\g])^\vee$ of $\mk{n}$; the advantage is that this space does not depend on $\mk{n}$, allowing to refer to a weight $\alpha$ without reference to a the choice of a Cartan subalgebra (although the weight space $\g_\alpha$ still depends on this choice).
+Now assume that $\g$ is $K$-triangulable.
+Then all the weights of the Cartan grading lie inside the subspace $(\g/[\g,\g])^\vee$ of $\mk{n}$; the advantage is that this space does not depend on $\mk{n}$, allowing to refer to a weight $\alpha$ without reference to a the choice of a Cartan subalgebra (although the weight space $\g_\alpha$ still depends on this choice).
 In view of Proposition \ref{cartan}, any two Cartan gradings of $\g$ are conjugate.
 In particular, the set of weights, viewed as a finite subset of $(\g/[\g,\g])^\vee$, does not depend on the Cartan grading.
 Actually, the subspace linearly spanned by weights is exactly $(\g/\mk{r})^\vee$, where $\mk{r}\supset [\g,\g]$ is the nilpotent radical of $\g$.
-The {\bf principal weights} of $\g$ are by definition the nonzero weights of the Lie algebra $\g/[\g^\infty,\g^\infty]$; note that every nonzero weight is a sum of principal weights, as a consequence of the following lemma.
+The {\bf principal weights} of $\g$ are by definition the weights of the Lie algebra $\g^\infty/[\g^\infty,\g^\infty]$ (that is, the nonzero weights of the Lie algebra $\g/[\g^\infty,\g^\infty]$); note that every nonzero weight is a sum of principal weights, as a consequence of the following lemma, which relies on the (basic) results of \S\ref{def1t}.